Scaffolding Encyclopedia

 For scaffolds that are built off other structures like steel beams, base plates can be replaced with shoring heads (U-heads, for example).

-Standards (Uprights, Verticals, Legs)
+What Are Standards (Uprights, Verticals, Legs) in Scaffolding?

 scaffolding part standards